keystone-sideral/asus-ZC554KL/README.md

 &#9888; __Be aware it is on beta version and for now, no way to reinstall Android.__ &#9888;
 # Kernel fork for asus Zenfone 4 Max Plus (ZC554KL)
-This kernel works only on Asus Zenfone 4 Max Plus ZC554KL / x00id.
+**This kernel works only on Asus Zenfone 4 Max Plus ZC554KL / x00id 3G RAM / 32G ROM.**

 This repo contains my effort to port a new device to postmarketOS.
 This allow you to boot a real GNU/Linux on this old phone.
 Do not use this kernel on this phone it is only for postmarketOS